materials SNAP have less impact on

 Similar to PE but with different properties, made from recycled fishing nets collected from the oceans, nylon is used in our Soft Shell and Shell Jackets.

 A material spun from wood cellulose fibers from sustainably managed forests.
 Modal is softer and more supple than cotton.
-Combined with organic cotton, it is a particularly attractive alternative, as it is more pleasant to wear, retains its softness and colors longer than organic cotton alone, and absorbs moisture better.
+Combined with organic cotton, it is a particularly interesting alternative, as it is more pleasant to wear, retains its softness and colors longer than organic cotton alone, and absorbs moisture better.

 For technical products, natural materials are no longer sufficient.
 So we choose recycled materials.
 Our polyester comes from recycled bottles, which we transform into yarn that we can weave.
 It takes 25 bottles to obtain one yard of 900-denier PE, which is very resistant for the tops of crash-pads and for certain bags.
 We use 600 denier for the underside of crash pads and bags, and a blend of organic cotton or elastane to contribute to the lightness and strength of certain garments.